Ion Coulomb crystals: an exotic form of condensed matter: Ion Coulomb crystals: from one to three dimensions

 \subsubsection{Normal modes}

 In what follows we discuss the normal modes of single-plane ion crystals.
-We first neglect micromotion and assume that the ions are confined to a single plane by a harmonic, conservative potential.
+We assume that the ions are confined to a single plane by a harmonic, conservative potential.
+The discussion applies to single-plane crystals in Penning traps and in linear rf traps; for the latter, micromotion is neglected and the pseudopotential approximation is assumed to be valid.

-We start with the normal modes of an infinite, single plane ion crystal.
+We start with the normal modes of an infinite, single-plane ion crystal.
 This is an idealization, that provides intuition for understanding the normal modes of finite-sized, two-dimensional structures.
 In the infinite triangular lattice, the equilibrium positions are $\bm{\rho} = [(n_1+n_2/2)\hat{x} +(\sqrt{3}/2)\,n_2\,\hat{y}] a_{\mathrm{lat}}$, with $n_1,n_2$ integers.
 The normal modes are waves with wave vector ${\mathbf k}$ in the $x-y$ plane and displacements proportional to $\exp\left( i{\mathbf k}\cdot \bm{\rho} \right)$.
 For every ${\mathbf k}$ there are three different polarizations: two are in the $x-y$ plane while the third is in the $\hat z$-direction, perpendicular to the plane.
 As an example consider the two in-plane modes when $k_y=0$.
 They have polarizations in the $\hat{x}$ and $\hat{y}$ directions, corresponding to compressional and transverse modes.
 Their dispersion relation, along with the dispersion relation for oscillations normal to the plane, is displayed in Fig.~\ref{fig:infinite_2D_dispersion} for $\sigma a_0^2 = 1.07$ and at the instability of the single plane ($\sigma a_0^2 = 1.11$).
 Note that the bandwidth of the in-plane modes overlaps with the bandwidth of the mode for oscillations normal to the plane.